Colburn Community Primary School

-The school curriculum is coherently sequenced and ensures that every child is given the appropriate opportunities to learn the necessary skills and knowledge in every subject.
+The wider curriculum is coherently sequenced.
+This ensures that every child is given the appropriate opportunities to learn the necessary skills and knowledge through inspirational experiences in every subject.

 There are clear objectives relating to the specific knowledge and skills to be taught in each subject which ensure progression across year groups and key stages.
-Although not wholly topic based, where appropriate, meaningful links are made between subjects in order to deepen children’s understanding.
+Where appropriate, meaningful links are made between subjects in order to deepen children’s understanding.
 Key knowledge and concepts are revisited regularly to enable children to make connections and enhance their learning.
-Teachers may choose to ‘block’ the teaching of subjects when they believe that children will gain a deeper understanding, for example teaching a history or science topic every day over fewer weeks, rather than teaching every subject for one lesson a week over a whole term.
-Some subjects, however, are taught as discrete weekly lessons, for example French, PE and RE.
+Teachers may choose to ‘block’ the teaching of subjects when they believe that children will gain a deeper understanding, for example, a DT unit, taught every day over fewer weeks, rather than teaching the unit for one lesson a week over a whole term.

 We offer our children an engaging and challenging curriculum that connects and celebrates our school, our homes and families, and our place within modern Britain and the wider world.
 We aim to enrich our children’s well-being, attitudes to learning, resilience and ability to fulfil their potential: personally, physically and academically.
 Embedding a nurturing and inclusive approach, we strive to develop inquisitive minds, sense awe and wonder and a determination to believe that anything can be achieved.